IPL hair removal

 The great advantage of the IPL technique is its wide range of application.
 Almost all body regions can be treated.
 Popular body regions are especially armpits or the intimate area.
 But the technique can also be used in other areas of the body.

-Treatment & Safety
+Treatment & Safety with IPL

 Since IPL technology works with different wavelengths, the appropriate filter is placed on the applicator depending on the skin type.
 Then the head of the handpiece is placed on the affected part of the body and the energy in the form of light is emitted onto the skin.
 The light then travels through the hair to the hair root.
 In a further step, the handpiece is then placed on the neighbouring body region and the process is repeated.

-Hair and skin types
+Hair and skin types for IPL

 The different filter attachments allow the different wavelengths to be reached.
 This ensures that many different skin and hair types can be treated.
 However, in the case of light and reddish hair, this technique reaches its limits.
 In this area, however, needle epilation in our institute Kaiserslautern is highly recommended.